FREE Wellbeing Support For The Young LGBTQ+ Community

 “The concept is amazing, the activities are really enriching and really well thought out.
 The mixture of learning, creating and then sharing was really stimulating to engage my anxious mind”, a young person who attended our programme.

-Programmes are available in Hounslow and in Richmond/Kingston for young people aged 16-25.
+Programmes are available in Brighton, Hounslow and Richmond for young people aged 16-25.